MD Program: Accelerated Three-Year Primary Care Track

 Click here for information about Cooper's Internal Medicine Residency Program and the Primary Care Track within the Residency.

-Students in the PC3 track may decide to apply to an Internal Medicine or Pediatrics residency program outside of Cooper.
-However, due to the structure of the PC3 curriculum, PC3 students in the 3rd year may not have completed all of the important clerkships at the time of residency application to guarantee a successful match result at a program outside of Cooper University Health Care.
+Students in the PC3 track may decide to apply to an Internal Medicine, Family Medicine, or Pediatrics residency program outside the directed pathways in Cooper University Health Care and Inspira Medical Center.
+However, due to the structure of the PC3 curriculum, PC3 students in the 3rd year may not have completed all of the important clerkships at the time of residency application to guarantee a successful match result at a program outside of our directed pathway residency programs.

 Additional Information